 The designed panels may be able to be used in all positions 1 to 3 (4).

-It is needed to be able to measure the temperature on minimum 1 panel on each side of the satellite.
+It is needed to be able to measure the temperature on minimum 1 panel/wing.

 It is highly wanted to be able to use either Cesi cells or Azur cells on the same design (not combined but either or)